persikida/CG-Island/README.md

 ## Description
 ---------------

-Devansh Dalal <br>
-Note: All the code is mainly implemented in Python.
+Note: All the code is mainly implemented in R.

 ### Finding CGs islands in the sequence